Tools

 manage_process |

-Manage background shell processes (list, log, kill, remove) | Disabled (enabled with shell command) |
+Manage background shell processes (list, log, kill, remove) | Follows the shell command toggle; no switch of its own |

 Execution Flow